fastschema/website/src/docs/web-framework/database/raw-sql.md

 **_Additionally, a type parameter is required in order to specify the type of the result.
 The type parameter can be:_**
 - ***schema.Entity:** The result rows will be scanned into a slice of `*schema.Entity`.
 This is helpful if you don't want to scan the result row into a struct.
-- **A struct type:** `RawQuery` will scan the result rows into a slice of the specified struct.
+- **A struct type:** `Query` will scan the result rows into a slice of the specified struct.
 The struct fields must match the columns in the result rows.

 **Example:**